cat care

 Diseases of the American Shorthair

 The American Shorthair is one of the oldest and best-known cat breeds in the USA.
-Originally brought by European settlers, the breed developed into a robust, versatile and independent cat in North America.
-Their origins lie in the crossing of farm cats, which were specifically valued for their hunting abilities, with breeds from Europe.
-Over time, a breed emerged that is not only physically attractive, but also impresses with its health and friendly nature.
+Originally brought by European settlers, the breed developed in North America into a robust, versatile, and independent cat.
+Its origins lie in the crossbreeding of farm cats, prized especially for their hunting abilities, with European breeds.
+Over time, this resulted in a breed that is not only visually appealing but also distinguished by its health and friendly nature.

 Diseases of the American Shorthair Read More »